Encoding and Controlling Global Semantics for Long-form Video Question Answering: Related Work

 \section{Related Work}

-\textbf{Video question answering (videoQA).} VideoQA datasets \citep{xu2017video, jang2017tgif, tapaswi2016movieqa, lei2018tvqa} mostly focus on short video clips about daily activities, \textit{e.g.} sports or household work.
+\textbf{Video question answering (videoQA).} VideoQA datasets \citep{xu2017video, jang2017tgif, tapaswi2016movieqa, lei2018tvqa, nguyen2024video} mostly focus on short video clips about daily activities, \textit{e.g.} sports or household work.
 Recent works \citep{gao2021env, grunde2021agqa, wu2021star} focus on complex spatial-temporal reasoning ability over longer temporal lengths with causal and transition questions.
 Regarding methodology, early works \citep{zhao2018open, li2019beyond} present LSTM-based and GNN-based architectures to capture cross-modal and motion-appearance interaction.
 For example, \citep{xiao2023contrastive} incorporate graph modeling into Transformer to explicitly encode the object relations in videos.
 Due to outstanding performance of pre-trained vision-language Transformers, \citet{bain2021frozen, fu2023empirical, wang2023all} utilize pre-trained Transformer models on downstream videoQA tasks.

 \textbf{Long-form video modeling.} To improve the applicability of vision-language systems, various works have focused on long-form video modeling for videoQA tasks. \citet{wu2021towards} introduce short-term feature extraction technique and long-term memory mechanism to alleviate redundant video frame processing. \citet{lin2022eclipse} propose to compensate sparsely extracted video frames with audio cues. \citet{islam2022long} design structured multi-scale temporal decoder. \citet{gao2023mist} utilize question as a guide to select question-related visual segments to mitigate computation.
+Inspired by \citep{nguyen2021enriching, wu2024survey} in language modeling domains, we introduce a method to encode global semantics of videos to tackle information degradation problem in long-form video modeling.